rsuite/rsuite/docs/pages/_common/types/data-item-type.md

   /**
    * The data of the child option corresponds to the `childrenKey` in the data.
-   * Properties owned by tree structure components, such as TreePicker, Casacder.
+   * Properties owned by tree structure components, such as TreePicker, Cascader.
    */
   children?: DataItemType[];